KeepItOnTheDownload/FinTech-Group-Project/README.md

 * Create a README.md in your repo with a write-up summarizing your major findings.
 This should include a heading for each question you asked of your data and under each heading a short description of what you found and any relevant plots.</details>

-# 2. Process, Cleaning & Renaming:
+# 2. Process, Cleaning & Renaming

 ## Process
 Inorder to gather the necessary data to perfome meaningful analysis and adhear to the requirement we used the CSV files listed below and created them into DataFrames.
 As we initally ran into some problems obtaining data from online APIs.
 Although we were able to access IEX Cloud for financial data, it limited us to the last 5 years.
 To solve this problem we gained access to a Bloomberg Terminal and were able to pull data going back 12 years to 2007.
 From this data source we were able to pull: